Here’s what you need to know about freelance visas in Dubai

 - Establishment card (valid for 1 year): AED 2,000

-If you are applying for the freelance employment visa in Dubai (valid for three years) within the UAE:
+If you are applying for a residence visa in Dubai (valid for three years) outside the UAE, the costs are:

 - AED 4,960 (Normal)